- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 - Very common pathologic type of diagnosis of papillary thyroid cancer

-- Surgery is the mainstay of treatment
+- Expert surgery is the mainstay of treatment

 - Microinvasive follicular variant of papillary thyroid cancer (now classified as equal to a non-cancerous lesion)